CASE STUDY

 Our Bridging Finance Solution

-The client used personal funds to complete the refurbishments—installing a new kitchen and bathroom, flooring, and repainting.
+The client used personal funds to complete refurbishments, installing a new kitchen and bathroom, flooring, and repainting to add value to the property.
 By month two, all works were completed.
 A new valuation for the buy-to-let exit confirmed the uplifted value of £345,000.

 Why Henry Dannell?